Francisco de Vitoria: Life

 Vitoria was born c.
+1483 in Burgos, in the Crown of Castile, to Pedro de Vitoria, of Alava, and Catalina de Compludo, both of noble families.
+Scholars have proposed birth years ranging from 1480 to 1492, but more recent scholarship has settled on 1483 due to the strength of the Burgos Dominican records, along with the report that he was sixty-three when he died in 1546.
+According to modern scholarship, he had Jewish ancestry on his maternal side (the Compludos), being related to famous Conversos like Paul of Burgos and Alfonso de Cartagena.

+He became a Dominican at the convent of San Pablo in Burgos in 1505 and was recorded as a student of the order by 1506.
+Around 1508, he started his studies at the College Saint-Jacques in Paris, where he studied arts and theology and was influenced by the work of Desiderius Erasmus.
+Eventually Vitoria gained a teaching position sometime in the mid 1510s.
+He was exposed to the Thomist revival led by Peter Crockaert, who taught using Thomas Aquinas' Summa Theologica instead of Peter Lombard's Sentences.
+While in Paris, Vitoria assisted in the creation of a 1512 edition of Secunda secundae (the second subsection of the second section of Aquinas' Summa Theologica).

-1483 probably in Burgos and was raised in Burgos, the son of Pedro de Vitoria, of Alava, and Catalina de Compludo, both of noble families.
-According to modern scholarship, he had Jewish ancestry on his maternal side (the Compludos), being related to famous converts like Paul of Burgos and Alfonso de Cartagena.
-He became a Dominican in 1504, and was educated at the College Saint-Jacques in Paris, where he was influenced by the work of Desiderius Erasmus.
-He went on to teach theology from 1516 (under the influences of Pierre Crockaert and Thomas Cajetan).
-In 1522 he returned to Spain to teach theology at the college of Saint Gregory at Valladolid, where many young Dominicans were being trained for missionary work in the New World.
-In 1524, he was elected to the chair of theology at the University of Salamanca, where he was instrumental in promoting Thomism (the philosophy and theology of St. Thomas Aquinas).
-Francisco de Vitoria died on 12 August 1546 in Salamanca.
+In 1523, he returned to Spain to teach theology at the College of San Gregorio in Valladolid, where many young Dominicans were being trained for missionary work in the New World.
+In September of 1524, he was elected to the prima chair of theology at the University of Salamanca, the senior chair of theology in Spain, and held it until his death.
+In this position, he was instrumental in promoting Thomism (the philosophy and theology of St. Thomas Aquinas), making Summa Theologica the basis of the theological instruction approach of the university.
+Vitoria thought thousands of students in his time teaching, including Domingo de Soto and Melchor Cano.

+Charles V, Holy Roman Emperor asked for Vitoria's counsel on matters regarding the Indies and named him the imperial theologian for the Council of Trent in 1545, unfortunately illness kept Vitoria from traveling for this.
+Francisco de Vitoria died in Salamanca on 12 August 1546 and was buried at Convento de San Esteban, Salamanca.